 Biology is one of the most popular college programs.
 Through lab work and lectures, this broad degree covers genetics, botany, anatomy, and more.
 It teaches students about everything from the tiniest bacteria to the largest mammals on earth.
-It also provides training in key skills like critical thinking and data interpretation.
-But most of all, biology opens students' eyes to the wonders of life.
+It also provides training in critical thinking and data interpretation, which are essential skills for biologists.
+But most of all, biology opens students’ eyes to the wonders of life.

 An important field, biology touches on controversial issues like genetic engineering, global climate change, and GMO products.
 It plays an important role in driving medical developments and scientific innovation.
 Biological knowledge is key to our understanding of human health, animal welfare, and environmental impact.
 It’s not hard to see why more and more students are choosing this degree.

 Considering studying biology?
 Read on.
 In this article, we’ll take a closer look at what biology degrees entail and where they can take you.

 When it comes to biology, there are lots of degree options to choose from.
 At the most basic level, these include: